-When you look at the Cash App logo, you can immediately see that we are talking about the financial system.
-The emblem conveys the ability of the service to conduct transactions and increase the amount of cash.
+When you look at the Cash App logo, you can immediately see that it’s about the financial system.
+The emblem conveys the service’s ability to process transactions and increase cash holdings.
 Operations are easy, fast, and safe for the client.

 Meaning and History

 The main currency of the financial program is the dollar.
 The minimum investment amount is 1 USD.
-The green color of the interface is also a hint of dollars.
+The green color of the interface also hints at dollars.
 And from the point of view of identity, “$” is both a payment service logo, an application icon, and a button to start working with money.

 What is Cash App?

-Cash App is an instant money transfer service from one person to another with a 1.5% fee.
-It exists as a mobile app and allows online transactions.
+Cash App is an instant money transfer service that charges a 1.5% fee.
+It is available as a mobile app and supports online transactions.
 The service was launched in 2013 under the name Square Cash.
 The company Block launched it for American and British users.

 2013 – 2017

-At first, the money management app was not called Cash App but Square Cash.
-Therefore, its logo contained a corresponding black inscription consisting of thin capital letters without serifs.
-The font resembled Alte Haas Grotesk Regular by Yann le coroller or Neology Regular by Shinntype.
+At first, the money management app was called Square Cash, not Cash App.
+Therefore, its logo featured a corresponding black inscription in thin, sans-serif capital letters.
+The font resembled Alte Haas Grotesk Regular by Yann le Coroller or Neology Regular by Shinntype.
 To the left of the phrase was an icon in the form of a green square with rounded corners.
 Inside the geometric figure was a standard dollar sign in the form of the letter “S,” crossed out in the middle by a vertical stripe.
 This emblem element was white.

 2017 – today

-After renaming Square Cash to Cash App, the inscription on the logo has changed.
+After Square Cash was renamed Cash App, the logo’s inscription has changed.
 Since the number of letters has decreased, there is more free space, so the designers used a bold font.
 Only the first “C” and “A” are in uppercase, while all other glyphs are lowercase.
 The font has no serifs, and the corners are slightly rounded.
 The square on the left side turned light green.
-The dollar sign also has a new look: it is slightly tilted forward and contains not one long strip but two short dashes – one at the top and bottom.
+The dollar sign also has a new look: it is slightly tilted forward and contains not one long strip but two short dashes, one at the top and one at the bottom.

 Font and Colors